People often ask us: What is the easiest European language to learn if you speak English? Well, that's a very good question...

 Pick your language wisely

 While Chinese and Hindi are the languages spoken by the most people on Earth, learning them would be extremely hard and it would take a lot of extra time.
-As you already know English, you will have an easier time learning Spanish, German, French or many other European languages.
+As you already know English, you will have an easier time learning Spanish, German, French, or any other European language.

-Now it’s time to pick the easiest language to learn for you, and dive into learning a few new words and phrases every day.
-The easiest way to start is by downloading one of the better language apps apps and commit to learning daily until it becomes a habit.
+Now is the time to pick the easiest language to learn for you and dive into learning a few new words and phrases every day.
+The easiest way to start is by downloading one of the better language apps and committing to learning daily until it becomes a habit.
 Before you know it, you’ll expand your linguistic horizons and improve your employability.

 Today's guest post comes from Sebastian Maraloiu, CMO of the language learning app, Mondly.